ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Establishment ends the pre-establishment phase; all transport properties and cryptographic parameter specification must be complete before establishment, as these will be used to select candidate Paths and Protocol Stacks for the Connection.
-Establishment may be active, using the `Initiate` action;
+Establishment can be active, using the `Initiate` action;
 passive, using the `Listen` action; or simultaneous for peer-to-peer, using the `Rendezvous` action.
 These actions are described in the subsections below.